 Here’s an activity that works very well for integrating many important concepts from empirical science with artistic expression, fine motor skills, and even the spiritual (or non-spiritual) dimensions of various cultural traditions and world views.
-We are pleased to note that a full description of this activity, including its broader rationale and teaching suggestions, was just published in the Winter 2018 Issue of the Canadian on-line environmental magazine Green Teacher.
-Since this Systems Activity is one of two ‘free articles’ in this 115th volume of the online magazine, you’ll be able to read, if you like, the entire text that explains the diagram by following the link at the end of this preface.
+A full description of this activity, including its broader rationale and teaching suggestions, was published in the Winter 2018 issue of the Canadian, on-line environmental magazine Green Teacher.
+Since this Systems Activity is one of two ‘free articles’ in this 115th volume of the online magazine, you’ll be able to read, if you like, the entire text simply by following the link at the end of this preface.

-At this point, I would like to mention that Green Teacher is a progressive, international environmental publication that has gathered an amazing storehouse of ideas and inspiration for anyone interested in serious communication and action on behalf of this beautiful planet – our common home.
-For over two decades, the magazine has been a hub for the sharing of strategies and programs developed by both academics and practitioners.
-Hundreds of projects and activities have been assembled – all linked by one common thread: their prosocial, proplanetary perspective.
-They are designed to help young people attain a better understanding of the science that describes the earth’s physical functions, and beyond that, an appreciation of the importance of each person’s contribution to the evolution of more just and sustainable ways of life within Earth’s ancient and delicately balanced systems.
-Recently, the ‘magazine’ has branched out into webinars, all of which, plus the archived, digitalized content of earlier years, are completely available to subscribers.
+At this point, I would like to mention that Green Teacher is a progressive, international environmental publication that has gathered an amazing storehouse of ideas and inspiration for teachers and students interested in serious communication and action on behalf of this wondrous planet – our common home.
+For over two decades, Green Teacher has been a hub for the sharing of strategies and programs developed by both academics and practitioners.
+Hundreds of projects, activities, and webinars have been assembled and are available free of charge to subscribers.
 I highly recommend Green Teacher!

-Here’s the link to the Systems Activity in its’ ‘free article’ format at the Green Teacher website:
+Here’s the link to the Systems Activity article at their website:

-The following are supplementary materials intended to enhance the published work.
-They include a horizontally formatted version of the System’s Diagram that my 2017-2018 class of six graders prefer.
-A pdf of this illustration is next.
-Finally, there are several samples of the youngsters’ varied, and beautiful finished creations.
+The following are supplementary materials intended to enhance the published text.
+They include a horizontally formatted version of the System’s Diagram and several samples of the youngsters’ varied, and beautiful finished creations.